Automatic Status Rollup for Parent OKRs

 Calculated progress appears (weighted average from contributing children)

-Calculated status appears (based on progress vs. expected)
+Calculated status appears (based on progress vs. expected, adjusted for child health)

 You decide: Accept the recommendation or select different status